OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

             emailFilter
         );

-        // Create a scan and set hello filter
+        // Create a scan and set the filter
         Scan scan = new Scan();
         scan.setFilter(filter);

-        // Get hello results
+        // Get the results
         ResultScanner results = table.getScanner(scan);
         // Iterate over results and print  values for (Result result : results ) {